catalystneuro/neuroconv/docs/user_guide/expand_path.rst

 Path Expansion
 ===============

-Source data often follows a file and folder organizational structure where some of the metadata of the experiment, such as the subject and session id, are included in the filepath of the data files.
+Source data are often stored in an organizational structure where some of the metadata of the experiment, such as the subject and session IDs, are included in the folder names and file paths of the data.
 The :py:mod:`~neuroconv.tools.path_expansion` module allows a user to specify this path pattern so that NeuroConv can identify all matching data and automatically extract the relevant metadata.